 In general, these IOCTL requests are from the management stack and are considered "native" driver IOCTLs.
 They retrieve information including current namespace and namespace label configurations, interleave set information, and driver capabilities.
-At boot time the NVDIMM driver will utilize GetNamespaceLabelSize & GetNamespaceLabelData \DSM commands to read Platform Configuration Data, current Namespace Labels, BlockNamespaces and PmemNamespaces and cache the data internally in the driver.
+At boot time the NVDIMM driver will utilize GetNamespaceLabelSize & GetNamespaceLabelData_DSM commands to read Platform Configuration Data, current Namespace Labels, BlockNamespaces and PmemNamespaces and cache the data internally in the driver.
+At boot time the NVDIMM driver will utilize DSM commands to read namespace labels from the reserved area of each NVDIMM, which includes BlockNamespaces and PmemNamespaces and cache the data internally in the driver.
 In response to these IOCTLs, the driver should validate the payload buffer for sufficient input and output length as well as completely validating the inbound payload for illegal payload values.
 The driver uses internally gathered data and context to fill in the output payload buffer and does not typically use a DSM command in direct response to these IOCTLs.